How to (Un-) Quantum Mechanics: ``Canonical'' (Un-) Quantization

-If physical notions are useful to solve a general math problem, then the two are isomorphic.
-All possible terms that are allowed by the physicality constraint are parameters of the Hamitonian matrix and have physical significance.
+If physical notions are useful to solve a general math problem, then the two are apparently isomorphic.
+All possible terms that are allowed by the physicality constraints are parameters of the Hamiltonian matrix and have physical significance.
 Math and physics are isomorphic, the theory is saturated.
 It might be noted by the way that, within this approach, magnetic mono-poles don't exist.
 The apparent symmetry of the Maxwell equations under duality transformations is broken because the duality rotation is not of Hamiltonian nature~\cite{qed_paper}.

 The Dirac electron is described by a wave-function, i.e. by a charge distribution.
 In App.~\ref{sec_emeq} it is shown that the ``fields'' generated by the Dirac current density obey Maxwell's equations.
-Hence this picture is hence self-consistent.
+This picture appears to be self-consistent.
 The difference to the ``classical'' picture of a 4-current density is a matter of the order of the presentation.

-Classical {\it metaphysics} presumes that space-time is fundamental.
-A charge distribution can hence be split into infinitesimal parts that are distinguishable by their positions in space.
-Then these fractions should be able to move independently and, according to the Lorentz force, the parts must repel each other.
-Hence they can not give rise to some stable distribution.
-Classical (meta-) physics escaped by postulating point charges.
-This however implies infinite self-energy so that electromagnetism and space-based physics has a renormalization problem, even if this is rarely explicitely mentioned.

-But as we have shown, if the ``classical'' metaphysical presumptions are dropped, the Lorentz force naturally emerges, but it is a force relevant for statistical averages, namely second moments.
-It does not refer to the motion of single phase space points, but to changes of second moments of phase space distributions under the influence of {\it external fields}.
-The math used is still classical, but the presumption of space as a fundamental notion has been removed.